 “We are to express compassion as Christ did.
 We are to breach social barriers as he did.
 Perhaps most identify-defining of all, we are to suffer as he did.
 Strangely, paradoxically, springing up from that suffering is the joy of an identity that nothing but suffering for Jesus’ sake can forge in us.”

 Something happens when we surrender our life to Christ.
 We are a new creation.
 The new replaces the old.
 We no longer boast in our own accomplishments, but consider it pure joy when we are persecuted or suffer for the name of Jesus (James 1:2-4).

 For followers who identify with Christ, we see in Ephesians 4:30a-32 (NLT) an example of how our day-to-day lives change.

 “Remember, [God] has identified you as his own, guaranteeing that you will be saved on the day of redemption.
 Get rid of all bitterness, rage, anger, harsh words, and slander, as well as all types of evil behavior.
 Instead, be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you.”

 We remember how Christ’s sacrifice has altered our lives for eternity, and live in light of that fact.
 There is no better gift.
 There is no greater honor.
 There is nothing more humbling.
 In response, we can’t help but live differently.

-To hear Abdul Murray share more about the extraordinary one known as Jesus Christ, make plans to attend the 34th Annual Christian Prayer Breakfast Fort Worth Tarrant County, April 22, 2021.
+Make plans to attend the 34th Annual Christian Prayer Breakfast Fort Worth Tarrant County, April 22, 2021.
 Watch for more details about the event, here.